daniel-keogh/graph-theory/OVERVIEW.md

 ## References

-- Introduction to the Theory of Computation by Michael Sipser (3rd Edition) - The above sections about finite automata are adapted heavily from Chapter One of this book.
+- *Introduction to the Theory of Computation* by Michael Sipser (3rd Edition) - The above sections about finite automata are adapted heavily from Chapter One of this book.

-- [Regular Expression Matching Can Be Simple And Fast - Russ Cox](https://swtch.com/~rsc/regexp/regexp1.html) - Provides a good explanation of Thompon's construction and it's advantages over the real-world regex implementations built into many programming languages, including Python.
-The site also provides further information on DFAs and NFAs.
+- [Regular Expression Matching Can Be Simple And Fast - Russ Cox](https://swtch.com/~rsc/regexp/regexp1.html) - Provides a good explanation of Thompson's construction algorithm and its advantages over the real-world regex implementations built into many programming languages, including Python.
+The author also provides further information on finite automata, as well as an example implementation of Thompson's algorithm written in the C programming language.

-- [Reverse Polish Notation and The Stack - Computerphile](https://www.youtube.com/watch?v=7ha78yWRDlE) - Provides a good explanation of Reverse Polish Notation and why it is useful in computation.
+- [Reverse Polish Notation and The Stack - Computerphile](https://www.youtube.com/watch?v=7ha78yWRDlE) - Provides a good explanation of Reverse Polish Notation and why it is useful in Computer Science.
+He also demonstrates how to convert an expression from infix to postfix using a stack.

-- [Reverse Polish notation- Wikipedia](https://en.wikipedia.org/wiki/Reverse_Polish_notation) - Summary of Reverse Polish Notation.
+- [Reverse Polish notation- Wikipedia](https://en.wikipedia.org/wiki/Reverse_Polish_notation) - Used to help me summarise Reverse Polish Notation above.

 - [Regular expression - Wikipedia](https://en.wikipedia.org/wiki/Regular_expression) - Wiki article which provides a good explanation of regular expressions, their applications, and syntax.